 Posted by: Roxanne Stambaugh on: July 11, 2014

-SAFE, the Secure Analytic Framework Environment (formerly called the Secure Data Desktop/SDD) is a virtual desktop that provides Johns Hopkins Medicine investigators (whether engaged in research or other data-intensive activities) with a secure environment to analyze and share sensitive data (e.g. PHI, PII) with colleagues.
+SAFE, the Secure Analytic Framework Environment (formerly called the Secure Data Desktop/SDD), is a virtual desktop that provides Johns Hopkins Medicine investigators (whether engaged in research or other data-intensive activities) with a secure environment to analyze and share sensitive data (e.g. PHI, PII) with colleagues.
 Top Features Software: the SAFE is installed with productivity software such as Microsoft Word and Excel, as well as statistical software, including SAS, Stata, R, R Studio, and Python.
 Other software applications can be installed for investigators willing to cover the licensing fees.
 Data sharing across study teams: the SAFE can be mapped to a … Continue reading

-Center for Clinical Data Analysis (CCDA)
+Core for Clinical Research Data Acquisition (CCDA)

 Posted by: Roxanne Stambaugh on: July 11, 2014